 I learned to talk in Jerusalem and to read in Brooklyn.
 Now I’m a writer, editor, and educator in Philadelphia.

-As a doctoral candidate in English at the University of Pennsylvania, I'm writing a dissertation on the Anglophone literary history of Zionism, and the appearances and occlusions within it of settler-colonialism's displacements and the Palestinian Nakba.
+As a doctoral candidate in English at the University of Pennsylvania, I write about the Anglophone literary history of Zionism, and the appearances and occlusions within it of settler-colonialism's displacements and the Palestinian Nakba.

-In 2014 I received the 92Y/Boston Review Discovery Prize.
-My other poetry awards include a Pew Fellowship in the Arts, a Pushcart nomination, and two Academy of American Poets university prizes.
+My poetry awards include a Pew Fellowship in the Arts, the 92Y/Boston Review Discovery Prize, and two Academy of American Poets university prizes.
 I’m an alum of the University of Michigan MFA program and Oberlin College.